International Journalism Festival in Perugia

 You can hear me talk to some of Martin Couney’s former incubator “babies,” who are now in their seventies, eighties and nineties, on Life Under Glass, a documentary on BBC Radio 4, click here.

-The documentary will also be broadcast on the BBC World Service and NPR on August 17.
+The documentary was also broadcast on the BBC World Service and NPR on August 17, 2016.

 Gillian Reynolds, Radio Critic